unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 # Keep the data safe

 Like cars, data can be stolen.
-So you need to keep the data safe from theft, especially if it's not your data.
+So, you need to keep the data safe from theft, especially if it's not your data.

 This means being careful about where you store it.
 If you're storing it on your personal computer, make sure that potential thieves can't easily access it.
 If you're storing it in the cloud, make sure you're using a secure service.